 - by 31 March 2011 for storage systems that were in use on 31 March 2010.

-The loss monitoring records are not supplied to the EPA Division but must be kept for 10 years in a form that is accessible if the Division audits the site.
+The loss monitoring records are not supplied to EPA Tasmania but must be kept for 10 years in a form that is accessible if the Division audits the site.

 Small Storage Systems

 A small storage system is a storage system where the tank has a capacity of less than 5 500 litres and is the only storage system situated on a parcel of land.
 The system operator must ensure that manual tank gauging is undertaken on small storage systems on at least two occasions, at least four months apart, in each year.
 The results of the manual tank gauging must be kept by the system operator.

 Manual tank gauging involves measuring the level of petroleum in the fuel tank, leaving the storage system for at least 36 hours without petroleum being added or removed, then measuring the petroleum level again.
 If the difference is greater than 2% of the tank capacity then the system operator must notify the infrastructure owner, prevent further fuel being lost and not use the storage system until it is repaired or replaced.
 The infrastructure owner must ensure that loss verification occurs in accordance with the UPSS Regulations.

 All other storage systems

 For all other storage systems the monitoring method must be able to detect a leak of 0.76L/hr (18L per day) or more.
 This is not an allowable level of loss but it is the industry and government standard set for loss detection.

 Generally statistical inventory reconciliation analysis (SIRA) is the monitoring method used to detect a leak of 0.76L/hr.
 SIRA can also be known as statistical inventory reconciliation method and statistical inventory analysis.
 Automatic tank gauging in conjunction with a leak monitoring system for product piping (in accordance with Section 4.5.3 of Australian Standard AS 4897-2008) can also be used.